braydio/RSAssistant/README.md

 >[!NOTE]
 >If account nickname is not specified, the account is saved as '(Broker) (Group #) (Account #)' eg 'Webull 1 1234'

+ - Accounts can be defined in the shaded columns (A:E) on the Account Details sheet in ReverseSplitLog.xlsx.
+    ```
+    - (Discord Account Format) |   (Excel Account Details Format)
+    -      Webull 1 xxx4565    |  (Webull) (1) (4565) (Cash Account)
+    ```
+To update mappings from the excel log run `..updatemappings` Use the provided example-account_mapping.json to avoid duplicate account mappings.
+The .json file does not need to be configured if you use the excel process with the ..update commands, this will be done automatically.

 Account Mapping in account_mapping.json:
 ```
         "Webull 1": {